 Director

-Dr. Greene is an expert in the treatment of posttraumatic stress disorder (PTSD), OCD, depression, overeating, panic attacks, health anxiety, and the applications of mindfulness and meditation in the treatment of anxiety.
+Dr. Greene is an expert in the treatment of post-traumatic stress disorder (PTSD), OCD, depression, overeating, panic attacks, health anxiety, and the applications of mindfulness and meditation in the treatment of anxiety.
 He specializes in helping survivors of rape, assault, and accidents who develop posttraumatic anxiety.
 He has training in the use of exposure and response prevention, cognitive processing therapy (CPT), prolonged exposure therapy, and cognitive-behavioral therapy for insomnia.
 He is also certified in dialectical behavior therapy (DBT).

 He received his doctorate in clinical psychology from Boston University and completed postdoctoral training at Memorial Sloan-Kettering Cancer Center and the Mount Sinai School of Medicine.
 Dr. Greene served as an assistant professor at the Mount Sinai School of Medicine for six years.
 At Mount Sinai, he conducted research and supervised medical residents.
 He served as principal investigator of an NIH-funded research project that trained over 300 social workers, psychologists, psychiatrists, and other clinicians in cognitive-behavioral therapy.

 Dr. Greene has been invited to speak about his research in the United States, Europe, and Asia.
 He is a certified meditation instructor and a teacher of Mindfulness-Based Stress Reduction (MBSR).
 Dr. Greene has been quoted and his work described in popular media, including Cosmopolitan, Salon, WABC-TV, the New York Times Magazine, and Forbes.
-Follow him on Twitter at @anxietyocd.
+Follow him on X (Twitter) at @anxietyocd.

 NY License #016452; NJ license #35SI00707700; MA license #PSY5000437